vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/running-your-first-experiment.md

 One epoch will run training (or evaluation) on all the specified objects.
 An epoch generally consists of multiple episodes, one for each object, or for each pose of an object in the environment.
 An episode is one training or evaluating session with one single object.
 This episode consists of a sequence of steps.
 What happens in a step depends on the particular experiment, but an example would be: shifting the agent's position, reading sensor inputs, transforming sensor inputs to features, and adding these features to an object model.
 For more details on this default experiment setup see [this section from the Monty documentation](../../how-monty-works/experiment.md).

-If you examine the `MontyExperiment` class, you will also notice that there are related methods like `{pre,post}_epoch`, and `{pre,post}_episode`. **With inheritance or mixin classes, you can use these methods to customize what happens before during and after each epoch, or episode. **Also notice that each method contains calls to a logger.
+If you examine the `MontyExperiment` class, the parent class of `MontySupervisedObjectPretrainingExperiment`, you will notice that there are related methods like `{pre,post}_epoch`, and `{pre,post}_episode`. **With inheritance or mixin classes, you can use these methods to customize what happens before during and after each epoch, or episode.** For example, `MontySupervisedObjectPretrainingExperiment` reimplements `pre_episode` and `post_epoch` to provide extra functionality specific to pretraining experiments.
+Also notice that each method contains calls to a logger.
 Logger classes can also be customized to log specific information at each control point.
 Finally, we save a model with the `save_state_dict` method at the end of each epoch.
 All told, the sequence of method calls goes something like

 - `MontyExperiment.train` (loops over epochs)
   - Do pre-train logging.